 Layla offers a risk-free 120-night trial so you can try out the mattress on both sides to see which suits you best.
 Delivery is prompt and free within the lower 48 states.
 However, shipping charges to Alaska, Hawaii, and Canada may apply at checkout.
 The Layla Mattress in a box comes with a lifetime warranty.

-Save up to $150 + two free pillows - The new Layla mattress sale saves you up to $150 on the original Layla mattress in a box, with prices now starting from $599 (was $749).
-A queen size costs $949 (was $1,099), and there are bigger savings of over $400 (opens in new tab) on Layla memory foam mattress bundles.
+The Layla Cyber Monday mattress sale saves you up to $150 on the original Layla mattress in a box, with prices now starting from $599 (was $749).
+A queen size costs $949 (was $1,099), and there are bigger savings of over $600 (opens in new tab) on Layla memory foam mattress bundles.
 You'll also get two free Layla pillows with your purchase.

 How to choose the best mattress in a box